Daniel: Chapter 5

 There is no doubt that was not a visual aberration, or a drunken imagination, a very real event occurred that the king recognized.
 Unlike the Babylonian gods being celebrated, our God performs miracles and is alive as seen in Psalms 115:3-8, Exodus 8:19, Exodus 31:18, and Luke 11:20.

 In Daniel 5:7-9, King Belshazzar called all the wise men of Babylon, except Daniel, to read and interpret the words on the wall, with the expectation of riches, honor and being promoted to the third co-regent of the land.
-This is approximately the same circumstances as what King Nebuchadnezzar experienced, and how he reacted in finding answers to his dilemma, Daniel 2 and Daniel 4.
+This is approximately what King Nebuchadnezzar experienced, and how he reacted in finding answers to his dilemma, Daniel 2 and Daniel 4.
 Daniel was still available for the king's use in matters of the state during the reign of King Belshazzar as seen in Daniel 7:1 and Daniel 8:1.
-As has been observed on several occasions already in this book, none of the wise men summoned before King Belshazzar could provide the council and answers to the king, as they were just as puzzled as he was.
+As has been observed on several occasions already in this book, none of the wise men summoned before King Belshazzar could provide the council and answers to the king, as they were just as puzzled as he was, which left the king and his guests greatly distressed.
 Their confusion and lack of understanding is completely understandable, for the things of the Lord, such as the handwriting on the wall, is something that is spiritually discerned.
-If one is not born again in Christ then there is no awaking within that person for the Holy Spirit to reveal the truths of the Lord, 1Corinthians 2:14-16, Philippians 1:9-11, and James 1:5-6.
+If one does not believe in Christ, thereby filled with the Spirit of God, then there is no awakening within that person for the Holy Spirit, Ephesians 1:13, to reveal the truths of the Lord, John 15:26-27, because:

-In Daniel 5:13-16, King Belshazzar extends the customary formalities to Daniel, and acknowledgment that the spirit of the gods have given him insight, intelligence, and outstanding wisdom.
-This salutation to Daniel only exposes the great ignorance of King Belshazzar as to who the true and living Lord is.
+In Daniel 5:13-16, King Belshazzar already knew of Daniel when he asked Daniel if he was one of the exiles from Israel.
+The kings actions also showed that he shared the disdain the Chaldeans had of Daniel.
+Nevertheless, he extends the customary formalities to Daniel, and acknowledgment that the spirit of the gods have given him insight, intelligence, and outstanding wisdom.
+This salutation to Daniel again exposes the great ignorance of King Belshazzar as to who the true and living Lord is.
 Just as his grandfather's early years in his reign, King Belshazzar confuses the gods that he worships with the God of Israel.
 In recognition of the difficult task set before Daniel as evidenced by the other wise men and enchanters who were unable to read the writing on the wall nor could they interpret it, Daniel is offered great gifts and position as the 3rd co-regent over the empire of Babylon if he is able to do what the others could not do.

 In Daniel 5:22-24, Daniel contrasts King Belshazzar against his grandfather, and provides a short list of all the issues that separate the two kings.
 King Belshazzar did not learn from the experiences of his grandfather.
 Instead he set himself against the Lord.
-He took the goblets from the temple of the Lord and used them to drink wine from them and praised gods of silver, gold, bronze, iron, wood and stone.
+He took the sacred instruments of the temple of the Lord, that King Nebuchadnezzar stored away for safe keeping.
+Belshazzar then used them to drink wine and praised their gods of silver, gold, bronze, iron, wood and stone.
 He did not honor God who holds in His hands the king's life and all his ways.
-Daniel concluded his remarks to the king by stating that the hand was sent to write the inscription.
+Therefore part of a hand was sent to write the inscription on the wall.
+The writting was not a warning to the king and all his guests, it was a statement of judgment against them all.
 Despite all of this, Daniel's response was respectful to the office of the king that he reported to, just as Paul wrote to the church as to its conduct in the world, Romans 13:1-5 and Titus 2:8.